-- 1. Grant conditional permission subject to a legal agreement to secure the following: - a) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - b) The costs of monitoring the S106 legal agreement. - 2.
+- 1. Grant conditional permission subject to a legal agreement to secure the following: - a) A contribution to the City Council's Affordable Housing Fund of £687,000 (index linked), payable prior to commencement of development. - b) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - c) The costs of monitoring the S106 legal agreement. - 2.
 If the S106 legal agreement has not been completed within six weeks of the date of this resolution then: - a) The Director of Place Shaping and Planning shall consider whether it will be possible or appropriate to issue the permission with additional conditions attached to secure the benefits listed above.
 If so, the Director of Place Shaping and Planning is authorised to determine and issue the decision under Delegated Powers; however, if not; - b) The Director of Place Shaping and Planning shall consider whether the permission should be refused on the grounds that it has not proved possible to complete an agreement within an appropriate timescale, and that the proposals are unacceptable in the absence of the benefits that would have been secured; if so the Director of Place Shaping and Planning is authorised to determine the application and agree appropriate reasons for refusal under Delegated Powers.